Category: Marketing your business

 Creative Director Kirsty Fields at the jetty

-This photo is from the first professional photography I had taken for myself for Social Ocean.
+The above photo is from the first professional photography I had taken for myself for Social Ocean.
 It’s a great example of a landscape setting.

-5. Off Balance
+5. Get the Balance Right

 Kirsty Fields posing for photos